BA Connect

-BA Connect was a wholly-owned subsidiary airline of British Airways.
+BA Connect was a regional airline and a wholly owned subsidiary airline of British Airways.
 It was headquartered in Didsbury, Manchester, England, it operated a network of domestic and European services from a number of airports in the United Kingdom on behalf of British Airways.
 The airline operated as a low-cost carrier, with food sold via a 'buy on board' programme (except for flights to London City Airport).

-On 3 November 2006 British Airways announced the sale of BA Connect to Flybe.
+On 3 November 2006, British Airways announced the sale of BA Connect to Flybe.
 It formally transferred to Flybe on 25 March 2007.